 Energy Conservation and Demand Management Plan

 To further these energy conservation initiatives, the College has recently completed an ASHRAE Level 1 Energy Audit, as part of its Greenhouse Gas Reduction Roadmap and GHG Inventory of Scope 1, 2 & 3 GHG emissions.
-This audit assessed just over 2 million square feet, at 24 buildings located in London, St. Thomas, Simcoe and Woodstock.
-The results of this comprehensive energy audit have formed the basis and details of Energy Management Opportunities identified in this Plan, along with EMOs from prior comprehensive Energy Audit completed in 2013.
+This audit assessed just over 2.3 million square feet, at 28 buildings located in London, St. Thomas, Simcoe and Woodstock.
+The results of this energy audit have formed the basis and details of Energy Management Opportunities identified in this Plan, along with EMOs from prior comprehensive Energy Audit completed in 2013.

 Energy Consumption and Greenhouse Gas Emissions Reports

 - Fanshawe College will defer all in-person classes scheduled for the summer semester and intends to offer a blended delivery of programs in the fall.